laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

       - All custom extractors/harvestor/borers are modified for quick extraction
       - They can be carried & stacked in regular inventory (not in the G-slot)

-    - This mod only recommend to run in single player mode.
-    - Drill inventory access will not work in hosted multiplayer & dedicated server.
+    - Drill inventory access has limited range in hosted multiplayer & dedicated server.

 - Adds The Following Workshop Modules under a new Workshop menu called "Pete's Modules":
   - "Pete's Resource Killer" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & allows 1-hit resource gathering (trees, ores, rocks)